 Johan Lundström's research group

-Johan Lundström’s group conducts basic research aimed toward a better understanding of the neural and perceptual basis for multisensory perception and integration of the chemical senses.
-Several different lines of ongoing research explore how the human brain allows us to perceive, process, and understand sensory information.
-The group’s research focus on the chemical senses (smell - taste - trigeminal) that, by their very nature, are conveyed almost exclusively as multisensory perceptions.
-This work involves a wide range of experimental methods, including psychophysical and cognitive tests in healthy individuals, functional brain imaging (fMRI, PET, and EEG/ERP), and structural brain imaging and morphometry.
+Johan Lundström’s group conducts basic research aimed toward a better understanding of the neural and behavioral function of the olfactory system, and how it interacts with the other senses to interpret our environment in health and disease.
+To this end, several different lines of ongoing research explore various aspects of these questions using a wide range of experimental methods, including psychophysical and behavioral tests, functional brain imaging (fMRI and EEG/ERP), structural brain imaging, and psychophysiological measures.
 In addition, the lab is actively developing novel ways to deliver olfactory stimuli (olfactometers) and to measure olfactory performance and neural processing.

 - Neural processing of perceptual congruency in the chemical senses